As an Amazon Associate I earn from qualifying purchases.

 Besides, have you seen this pie sliced?
 I mean, all the googly heart eyes!

-I think there might be a way to prevent this pie from cracking on the top, and that might be to fill the crust a little less full before baking, but that would mean I’d be left with a little bit of filling that would be a waste of ingredients to throw out and also a waste of time to bake into little mini pies.
+It’s possible that to prevent this pie from cracking on the top, you could fill the crust a little less full before baking.
+But that would mean a little bit of filling that would either be a waste of ingredients to throw out or a waste of time to bake into little mini pies.

 My best defense against a ginormous crack is to leave the pie like this until the oven is cool: